waffle-iron/routedigit_to_do/README.md

-#Project Name : Photo Thumbnail
+#Project Name : To Do App

 Technologies Used: